What to Do After a Burglary

 Once the authorities arrive at your home, make a detailed and complete list of everything that has either been damaged or stolen.
 Include as many details as you can about each item and their value.
 Give this list to the police and save additional copies for your own records, as well as your insurance company.

-It’s also a good idea to take photographs or video footage of your damaged property.
+It’s also a good idea to take photographs or provide video footage of your damaged property.
 It’s likely that you will need to provide proof to your insurance company of items that were taken or damaged in the process.

 Step 3.
 Call your insurance company